openvinotoolkit/training_extensions/pytorch_toolkit/light-weight-face-anti-spoofing/README.md

 * **resize** - resize of the image
 * **checkpoint** - the name of the checkpoint to save and the path to the experiment folder where checkpoint, tensorboard logs and eval metrics will be kept
 * **loss** - there are available two possible losses: `amsoftmax` with `cos`, `arcos`, `cross_enropy` margins and `soft_triple` with different number of inner classes.
 For more details about this soft triple loss see in [paper](https://arxiv.org/pdf/1909.05235.pdf)
-* **loss.amsoftmax.ratio**a  - there is availability to use different m for different classes.
+* **loss.amsoftmax.ratio**  - there is availability to use different m for different classes.
 The ratio is the weights on which provided `m` will be divided for a specific class.
 For example ratio = [1,2] means that m for the first class will equal to m, but for the second will equal to m/2
 * **loss.amsoftmax.gamma** - if this constant differs from 0 then the focal loss will be switched on with the corresponding gamma
-* **For soft triple loss**: `Cn` - number of classes, `K` - number of proxies for each class, `tau` - parameter for regularisation number of proxies
+* **For soft triple loss**: `Cn` - number of classes, `K` - number of proxies for each class, `tau` - parameter for regularization number of proxies
-* **model** - there are parameters concern model. `pretrained` means that you want to train with the imagenet weights (you can download weights from [google drive](https://drive.google.com/drive/u/0/folders/1A6wa3AlrdjyNPkXT81knIzXxR7SAYm1q) and specify the path to it in the `imagenet weights` parameter. **model_type** - type of the model, 'Mobilenet3' and 'Mobilenet2' are available. **size** param means the size of the mobilenetv3, there are 'large' and 'small' options.
+* **model** - there are parameters concerning model. `pretrained` means that you want to train with the imagenet weights (you can download weights from [google drive](https://drive.google.com/drive/u/0/folders/1A6wa3AlrdjyNPkXT81knIzXxR7SAYm1q) and specify the path to it in the `imagenet weights` parameter. **model_type** - type of the model, 'Mobilenet3' and 'Mobilenet2' are available. **size** param means the size of the mobilenetv3, there are 'large' and 'small' options.
 Note that this will change mobilenev3 only. **embeding_dim** - the size of the embeding (vector of features after average pooling). **width_mult** - the width scaling parameter of the model.
 Note, that you will need the appropriate imagenet weights if you want to train your model with transfer learning.
-On google drive weights with 0.75, 1.0 value of this parameter is available
+On google drive weights with 0.75, 1.0 values of this parameter are available
-* **aug** - advanced augmentation, appropriate value for type is 'cutmix' or 'mixup. lambda = BetaDistribution(alpha, beta), cutmix_prob - probability of applying cutmix on image.
+* **aug** - there are some advanced augmentations are available.
+You can specify `cutmix` or `mixup` and appropriate params for them. `alpha` and `beta` are used for choosing `lambda` from beta distribution, `aug_prob` response for the probability of applying augmentation on the image.
 * **curves** - you can specify the name of the curves, then set option `--draw_graph` to `True` when evaluating with eval_protocol.py script
 * **dropout** - `bernoulli` and `gaussian` dropouts are available with respective parameters
 * **data_parallel** - you can train your network on several GPU